-For the years 1997 - 2006, the weighted percentages of persons with unknown family income were within the following ranges: 24-34% for the "exact" value; 20-31% for the detailed categorical (44 categories) value; and 6-11% for the two-category (\$20,000 or more, or less than \$20,000) value.
-For the year 2007 and 2008, the weighted percentages of persons with unknown family income were 33% and 30% for the "exact" value; 15% and 12% for any of the family income ranges questions; and 9% and 8% for the two-category (\$50,000 or more, or less than \$50,000) income range value respectively.
-For the years 1997 - 2008, the weighted percentages of employed adults with unknown personal earnings were within 24-33%.
+For the years 1997 - 2006, the weighted percentages of persons with unknown family income were within the following ranges: 24-34% for the "exact" value: 20-31% for the detailed categorical (44 categories) value; and 6-11% for the two-category (\$20,000 or more, or less than \$20,000) value.
+For the years 2007 - 2011, the weighted percentages of persons with unknown family income were within the following ranges: 33% and 22% for the "exact" value; 15% and 4% for any of the family income ranges questions; and 9% and 5% for the two-category (i.e., \$50,000 or more, or less than \$50,000) income range value respectively.
+For the years 1997 - 2011, the weighted percentages of employed adults with unknown personal earnings were within 23-33%.
 (The weighted missing-data rates given in this paragraph are all close to their unweighted counterparts.)
 There is evidence that the nonresponse on family income and personal earnings was related to several person-level and family-level characteristics, including items pertaining to health.
 Thus, the respondents cannot be treated as a random subset of the original sample.
 It follows that the most common method for handling missing data in software packages, "complete-case analysis" (Little and Rubin 2002, Section 3.2), also known as "listwise deletion," which deletes cases that are missing any of the variables involved in the analysis, will generally be biased.
 Moreover, since deletion of incomplete cases discards some of the observed data, complete-case analysis is generally inefficient as well; that is, it produces inferences that are less precise than those produced by methods that use all of the observed data.